A Mighty Girl's favorite stories for young children starring black Mighty Girls.

 Every toddler loves to play peekaboo, and they’ll have such fun following the active and adorable protagonist of this story as she peekaboos her way through her morning.
 The game starts with mommy, then daddy, her puppy, and even Grandma and Grandpa get in on the action!
 The big text and colorful pictures invite children to chime in as they become familiar with the book.
 This is one of those books kids will want to read again and again.

-For this little girl, bedtime is for special time with Daddy!
+For this little girl, bedtime means special time with Daddy!
 In this charming bedtime book, as a father cradles his little girl, she is whisked away on an imaginative adventure swinging above lush floral gardens under the golden moonlight — that ends, naturally, in content slumber.
-The text, inspired by "Rock-a-bye baby", is engaging and loving, and coupled with the whimsical and peaceful illustrations, this is a fantastic bedtime or anytime story.
+The text, inspired by "Rock-a-bye baby", is engaging and loving, and coupled with the whimsical and peaceful illustrations, this is a fantastic bedtime (or anytime) story.

 This little girl is proud to show all the people around her how independent she can be!
 Whether she’s pouring juice at breakfast or riding a bike, her attempts may not always be perfect, but she knows that, with practice, there’s nothing she can’t learn to do.
 The bold artwork depicts the adults on one page and the little girl on the other, making this book fun as a read-aloud or for kids to look at independently.

 Toddlers can sometimes feel like everyone knows more than them, but if they think about it, they know an awful lot!
 Heavy and light, day and night, light and dark... they're all important facts that govern the way our world works.
 In fact, "If you ask me things / I know a lot!"
-This lighthearted rhyming story that celebrates the small wins of early childhood is sure to become a fast favorite.
+This lighthearted rhyming story, with its stylish, retro-style illustrations, celebrates the small wins of early childhood; it's sure to become a fast favorite.

 When Carmin gets gum on her shoe while playing on the playground, she decides it's time that someone did something about the mess — and that "someone" may as well be her!
 But Carmin's not old enough to clean the whole park by herself, so what can she do?
 It turns out that even the littlest kids can find ways to encourage people to take care of their community — and their environment.
 This cheerful picture book with a positive message is a fun read and a great way to prompt discussions about how kids can help.